-The Bank continued to monitor, analyse and project short-term developments in the Irish and Euro-area economies during 2017-18.
-It also conducted research into longer-term structural issues.
+The Bank continues to monitor, analyse and project short-term developments in the Irish and Euro-area economies and conducts research into longer-term structural issues.

-The Bank co-operated with other Eurosystem national central banks and the ECB in these areas through its participation in ESCB committees and working groups.
-This work assisted the governor of the bank and other members of the ECB governing council in formulating policy.
+The Bank cooperates with other Eurosystem national central banks and the ECB in these areas through its participation in ESCB committees and working groups.
+This work assists the governor of the bank and other members of the ECB governing council in formulating policy.

-The Bank also assessed macroeconomic conditions and considered policy issues in a domestic context, with a view to supporting policies aimed at maintaining low inflation and sustaining long-term growth in the Irish economy.
+The Bank also assesses macroeconomic conditions and considered policy issues in a domestic context, with a view to supporting policies aimed at maintaining low inflation and sustaining long-term growth in the Irish economy.

-Research and Development Programmes 2018 Outturn 2019 Budget €'000 €'000 Main areas of economic research include: economic intelligence and forecasting, inflation and competitiveness, monetary issues, econometric modelling, public finances, structural issues, housing market, productivity and growth.
-1,256 (Total) 1,256 (Total)
+Research and Development Programmes 2019 Outturn 2020 Budget €'000 €'000 Main areas of economic research include: economic intelligence and forecasting, inflation and competitiveness, monetary issues, econometric modelling, public finances, structural issues, housing market, productivity and growth.
+1,088 1,120